alexdao/SpeedReader/README.md

 SpeedReader
 ==========

 SpeedReader is a read-optimized distributed key-value store written by Alex Dao, Gautam Hathi, and Joy Patel, based on a fork of DDDFS (now deprecated).
+You can view the white paper [here](https://github.com/alexdao/SpeedReader/blob/master/whitepaper.pdf).

 ### Building
 We use Gradle as our build system.
 Use the `build.gradle` file to set up with